gbytedev/zfsbud/README.md

  -L, --log-path </path/to/file>       provide path to log file (implies --log) -h, --help                           show this help
 ```

+## ToDo
+- Make the snapshot lifetime adjustable for rotation.

 ## Caution
 This script does things.
 Don't use when tired or drugged.